kaazing/javascript.client/README.md

 #gateway.client.javascript.utils

 ##Installing Dependencies
-Before you can build kaaz-utils.js, you must install and configure the following dependencies on your machine:
+Before you can build gateway.client.javascript.utils, you must install and configure the following dependencies on your machine:

 * [Git](http://git-scm.com/): The [Github Guide to Installing Git](https://help.github.com/articles/set-up-git) is a good source of information.
 * [Node.js](http://nodejs.org/): We use Node to generate the documentation, run a development web server, run tests, and generate distributable files.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.